 • Fishing – charter boats take guests out for world-class fishing, where catching kingfish and other fine sport fish is guaranteed.

-Lord Howe was never part of a continent and almost half the island's native plants are endemic.
-One of the best known is the Kentia Palm, the export of which is the island's second biggest industry after tourism.
+Lord Howe was never part of a continent and almost half the island's native plants are endemic, one of the best known is the Kentia Palm.

 The island is an important breeding ground for sea and land birds and over 400 species of fish and 80 species of coral are to be found in the waters surrounding the island.